 One of the biggest pluses for the program is the amount of resources available for the teacher.
 PLTW offers you with anything you could possibly need to run your classroom.
 This includes student materials, teacher materials, and the option to buy any lab or classroom equipment you don’t have yet.

 Even before you decide to purchase the program, you have access to a lot of useful material in the form of course outlines, course resumes, and standards alignments.

 Those resources alone can save you a ton of time with planning your syllabus and lessons!

-Another pro for the PLTW Biomedical Science program is the fact that each course is for a full year.
+Another pro for the PLTW Biomedical Sciences program is the fact that each course is for a full year.
 Because each course is a year-long, you and your students have a clear path from day one to their last PLTW End of Course (EoC) assessment.

 Having that type of structure and expectation can really put your students at ease in an otherwise hectic life as a high schooler!
 It can also give them an exciting end goal, which is an extra way to keep your students engaged and motivated!

 The biggest downside of the PLTW Biomedical Sciences program is the amount of time it takes to get your classroom up and running once you decide to purchase.

 First, you need to get your school and/or district registered with PLTW.
 If your district is already registered, this step is pretty quick.
 But if not, you’ll need to start from scratch and register your district.

 Then you’ll need to be added as a teacher within PLTW and include any other health science instructors that will use the curriculum.

 Once the teachers have been chosen, each one will need to register for and complete professional development.
 This starts with prerequisite courses to give you an introduction to PLTW.
 Then you’ll complete more in-depth training, either in person or online.